QuickBooks Blog

 Professor Ufuk Akcigit explores the trends in more detail.

 “During his recent testimony to Congress, Federal Reserve Chair Jerome Powell highlighted that conditions indicate that the labor market is not overheated and there has been a cooling over the past two years.
 This comes as no surprise to those who have been following the Intuit QuickBooks Small Business Index.
-The Index has long indicated a weakening in small business employment.
+The Index, which looks at a sample of anonymized QuickBooks small business payroll customer records, has long indicated a weakening in small business employment.

 “In a high inflation and high interest rate environment, small businesses can be disproportionately affected because they have limited internal capital and savings and consequently, are heavily dependent on external financing, particularly from banks.
 Adverse macroeconomic conditions have severely impacted US small businesses, resulting in negative job growth 70% of the time since the Index was launched in March 2023.